shecodes-students/S0E0/episode.md

 ---
 title: Yay!
 ---
-You have created your account on GitHub, learned how to create a repository with a Readme.md file and how to edit that file.
+You have created your account on GitHub, learned how to create a repository with a Readme.md file, and how to edit that file.
-You also learned how to write formatted text using  *Markdown-syntax*.
+You have also learned how to write formatted text using *Markdown-syntax*.

 Now it is time to write about this amazing experience!
 Go back to your repository and look for a blue line saying `my-notes-on-she.codes / +`.
 You can create a new file by clicking on the `+` symbol.
 Call that new file `journal.md`.